-There are certain things to ask yourself before considering having a child, and whether it is your husband or partner in life, there are certainly things to consider.
+There are certain things to ask yourself before considering having a child, and whether it is your husband or partner in life, there are certain things to consider.

 The health we are in before pregnancy can certainly have a negative or positive effect on our bodies.
 Are we eating right?
 Have you spoken with your ob-gyn about the possibility of losing or even having to gain any weight?
 Should you begin an exercise and nutrition program?
 Are you getting enough folic acid, fiber and other nutrients in your body?

-Your doctor may want you to change your eating habits, start exercising – even begin taking prenatal vitamins.
-These things will help to ensure not just your baby – but YOU are getting all of the nutrients you need, as well as your unborn child’s.
+Your doctor may want you to change your eating habits, start exercising - even begin taking prenatal vitamins.
+These things will help to ensure not just your baby - but YOU are getting all of the nutrients you need.

 When Do I Begin To Change My Diet?